What is a bridge loan?

-Like mortgages, home equity loans and HELOCs, bridge loans are secured by your current home as collateral.
-They aren’t a substitute for a mortgage, however.
-Each loan is short-term, designed to be repaid within six months to three years.
+Bridge loans are secured by your current home as collateral, just like mortgages, home equity loans and HELOCs.
+Bridge loans aren’t a substitute for a mortgage, however.
+Bridge loans are short-term, designed to be repaid within six months to three years.

 How does a bridge loan work?

 A tool typically used by sellers in a bind, bridge loans vary widely in their terms, costs and conditions.
 Some are structured so they completely pay off the old home’s first mortgage at the bridge loan’s closing, while others pile the new debt on top of the old.

 Borrowers also may encounter loans that deal differently with interest.
 Some carry monthly payments, while others require either upfront or end-of-the-term, lump-sum interest payments.

 Most share a handful of general characteristics, though: